stratisMarkou/continuous-psrl/README.md

 Modifications, sanity checks and fixes to get the basic agent working:
 * Ensure models and policy train properly:
   - Train GP models via LBFGS
-  - Check the noise level learnt by the models (if this is too high, it could make optimisation very difficult)
-  - Track model free energy for convergence
   - Use more rollouts for optimising the policy
   - Track policy optimisation for convergence
   - Try near-zero initial state variance